corelight/ecs-mapping/readme.md

 ------------
 There are three main steps for a successful installation: (1) load the Corelight templates into Elasticsearch and (2) configure the Corelight sensor to export to the new index.

+Added support in the Python script to disable Xpack support.
+This will disable geolocation and Enrich tables.
+If you are useing the manual install you need to use the non xpack general pipline and non xpack conn pipeline

 1) Import index template